Sharri Markson: The Daily Telegraph

 In the same year, Markson won a Kennedy Award for Journalism for Scoop of the Year and Political Journalist of the Year and the overall award for journalist of the year.

 In 2018 Markson won the Sir Keith Murdoch Award for Excellence in Journalism, which was presented to her by Rupert and Lachlan Murdoch at an awards ceremony in Sydney.

 As political editor of The Daily Telegraph, Markson also broke news of the impending leadership coup against Malcolm Turnbull by Peter Dutton.
 On 17 August 2018 Markson was the first to report Dutton was being urged to seize the leadership "within weeks" by conservative MPs unhappy with Malcolm Turnbull's leadership.
 She followed up her story by breaking another story the next day that Dutton was seriously considering launching a challenge for the prime ministership.
 The coverage of the leadership coup led Markson to jointly win (along with David Speers) the 2019 Federal Parliamentary Press Gallery Journalist of the Year Award presented by the National Press Club of Australia.

 In June 2018 she attended the AIJAC-sponsored Rambam Fellowship Program in Israel, along with other journalists and politicians.

 Sky News Live

 Markson began hosting a self-titled weekly program on Sky News Live from 9 October 2018.
-As of 1 August 2019 the program is broadcast on Sunday night at 6 pm where it attracted a viewership reach of 314,000 viewers.
+As of September 2025, the program is broadcast every week night at 8 pm.
 The debut episode of Sharri was "reached" by 105,000 viewers over the course of an hour, according to Sky News at its original time of Monday night.

 In 2019, Markson won another Kennedy Award for columnist of the year and in 2021 for Outstanding Nightly Current Affairs.